chetanbg1/cbg-microservice/README.md

 Session -get() and load()
-get() loads the data as soon as it is called whereas load() returns a proxy object and loads data only when it actually required so load() is better because it support lazy loading Since load() throws exception when data is not found, ew should use it only when we know data exists we should use get() when we want to make sure data exists in the database.
+get() loads the data as soon as it is called whereas load() returns a proxy object and loads data only when it actually required so load() is better because it support lazy loading Since load() throws exception when data is not found, we should use it only when we know data exists we should use get() when we want to make sure data exists in the database.

 Hibrenate caching